IBM-Blockchain-Identity/verify-creds-samples/README.md

 ### Running the samples

 1. Setup your `.env` file with the necessary parameters to connect.
+The account url value can be found in your welcome email or by visiting your account dashboard, clicking on an agent, clicking the `Add Device` on the `General` page for the agent, and clicking on `Manual Entry` in the `Register Device` popup panel.
     ```
     $ cp .env_template .env